Photo credit: Megan Giulianelli

 Native plants are adapted to the local climate and soil conditions where they naturally occur.
 These important plant species provide nectar, pollen, and seeds that serve as food for native butterflies, insects, birds and other animals.
 Unlike natives, common horticultural plants -- like grass and exotic cultivars from Asia -- do not provide energetic rewards for their visitors and often require insect pest control to survive.

-Native plants are also advantageous, because:
+Native plants are also great to grow because:

 Native plants do not require fertilizers and require fewer pesticides than lawns.